 With Star, Disney+ finally feels like a full-fledged streaming service, and not just a limited destination for Marvel/Star Wars fans and kids who love Disney shows.

-The list of launch-day shows (you can find the full list of Star shows here) is pretty impressive, with some of the highest-rated TV classics (or at least very popular) in the past couple of decades.
+The list of launch-day Star shows was pretty impressive, with some of the highest-rated TV classics (or at least very popular) in the past couple of decades.

 As with the Marvel and Star Wars content, that’s both good and bad: If you’ve missed a lot of these classics (like Lost, 24, Desperate Housewives, Ugly Betty and many others) then you’re in for a treat, with a full library of fun stuff to watch.